localgovdrupal/docs/docs/src/devs/index.md

 Many councils extend the default functionality with custom development for their sites.
 We encourage all councils and development teams to extend with re-use in mind and to contibute code and experience back to the project to allow other councils to benefit.

-It is this spririt of collaboration, shared functionality and peer learning that is making LocalGov Drupal so valuable to all councils and developers involved.
+It is this spirit of collaboration, shared functionality and peer learning that is making LocalGov Drupal so valuable to all councils and developers involved.

 ## Quick links